 • We have entered into a contract with which include certain requirements to make sure your personal data is protected to equivalent standards as in the EEA and the UK – please click here for a link to the standard contractual/data protection clauses; or

-• Have chosen to comply with a set of rules called the Privacy Shield framework which includes data protection standards for transfers of personal data between the United States and the EEA – please click here for more information about the Privacy Shield for US companies.
+• Have in place Standard Contractual Clauses (SCCs) as a mechanism for transfers of personal data between the United States and the EEA – please click here for more information about Standard Contractual Clauses.

 5.5 If there are any other circumstances which would require us to transfer your personal data outside of the EEA (or the UK to the extent the UK is no longer part of the EU), we will seek your consent to transfer your personal data outside of the EEA.
 You can ask us for more information about where we may transfer or store your personal data and how we will take steps to ensure your personal data is protected by using the contact details in section 10 of this Privacy Notice.

 5.6 Where you have chosen a password that enables you to access certain parts of our Platform, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 6 HOW LONG WE STORE YOUR PERSONAL DATA

 6.1 We will store your data for as long as necessary to fulfil the purposes for which it is originally collected, as explained in this Privacy Notice, or any other lawful purpose subsequently communicated to you, and for other essential purposes such as complying with legal obligations and enforcing our rights, such as those arising under any agreement with you.
 The retention period may therefore vary for different types of data, and depending on how and why it was gathered.
 Criteria relevant to determine retention periods include:

 6.2 If the data is necessary for the performance of a contract, we will retain it while performance under that contract remains active, and for a period thereafter in which that data may still be relevant to dispute resolution and/or enforcement of rights under the contract.